RE: Lateral flow testing at work

 I take my health very seriously - as I am sure all of us do at the current time - and always give very careful care and consideration to any medical decisions I make, including deciding whether to consent to medical testing.
 Having researched the lateral flow test at length, I do not wish to receive this test, and this is for the following reasons:

-The Guardian newspaper issued a report last month warning of the dangers and inadequacies of the lateral flow test.
+The Guardian newspaper issued a report earlier this year warning of the dangers and inadequacies of the lateral flow test.
 According to the Guardian, lateral flow devices are "inaccurate and may cause more harm than good" (1).
 The newspaper quotes Professor J. Deeks of Birmingham University and the Royal Statistical Society, and colleagues, who have stated in the British Medical Journal:

 "The UK government is widening the rollout of the Innova lateral flow test without supporting evidence, and we understand that this may soon extend to further home use.
 This may cause serious harm.
 We call on the government urgently to change course.”
 (2)